Additional Name(s): Khasan Doniyorovich Abdirakhimov

 Nature of Charges: Banned Organization Extremism Spreading Propaganda & False or Misleading Ideas, Information, or Materials

-Khasan Abdirakhimov was imprisoned for his religious belief and activity.
+Khasan Abdirakhimov is in a labor camp for his independent religious activity.

 On November 22, 2021, police took into custody Abdirakhimov.
 Abdirakhimov had originally been sentenced in January 2021 to a period of restricted freedom for downloading, listening to, and sharing on social media the sermons of certain imams that the government has banned.
 He was charged with "creation, management, and participation in religious extremist, separatist, fundamentalist, or other banned organizations" (Art.
 244-2.3 UCC).